 Short, older article but with a few high-quality graphic examples.

 BTW...
-The Big Book of Font Combinations wants you to stop by and check out its samples.
+The Big Book of Font Combinations (PDF format) wants you to stop by and check out its samples.
 So many fonts, so little time...

 And don’t forget to check out our very own “19 top fonts in 19 top combinations” article, complete with graphics and a PDF chart to get you going!